sph-mn/sph-web-app/other/documentation/manual.md

 # web-app manual
-*wip* conversion to markdown

 # project creation
-* web-app projects are one directory with a directory structure underneath
-* the command "web-app", which should have been installed with sph-web-app, can create a rudimentary project structure. it can also create an example project that showcases features
-* it is not necessary to use this command but it may be helpful for beginners
+web-app projects are stored in one directory. the command ``web-app``, which should have been installed with sph-web-app, can create a rudimentary project structure. it can also create an example project that showcases features. it is not necessary to use this command but it may be helpful for beginners

 ```
 parameters